Brightify/DataMapper/README.md

 ## Introduction

-DataMapper is a framework for safe deserialization/serialization of objects from/to different data representation (JSON but it can be practically everything).
+DataMapper is a framework for safe deserialization/serialization of objects from/to different data representation standards (as of now we support JSON but others can be added easily).

 Among its advantages belongs:

 * Easy to use API
 * Compile time safety (as much as possible)
-* Support for custom Serializers (allows you to simply change target data representation by implementing one class)
+* Support for custom Serializers (allows you to simply change data representation format by implementing one class)
 * Polymorph
 * Thread safety (depends on your usage)
 * Support for one direction use (if you don't need the other one, you don't have to implement it)